nilearn/nilearn/doc/manipulating_images/input_output.rst

     .. warning::

-        Unlike nilearn's path expansion, the result of :func:`glob.glob` is not sorted and depending on the computer you are running they might not be in alphabetic order.
+        Unlike nilearn's path expansion, the result of :func:`glob.glob` is not sorted and, depending on the computer you are running, they might not be in alphabetic order.
 We advise you to rely on nilearn's path expansion.